Rogue FM-6 Twin Functional Trainer Review: 11 Months of Real-World Use

 Final Verdict: Is the Rogue FM-6 Worth It?

-If you’re training seriously and want equipment that’ll outlast your next three gym memberships, the Rogue FM-6 is absolutely worth it.
+If you train hard and train consistently, the Rogue FM-6 is absolutely worth it.

 Final Score: 9/10